alemart/speedy-vision/README.md

 Speedy's incredible performance on the web browser is possible thanks to its efficient GPU implementations and fast computer vision algorithms.
 With an easy-to-use API, Speedy is an excellent choice for real-time computer vision projects involving tasks such as: object detection in videos, pose estimation, Simultaneous Location and Mapping (SLAM), and many others.

 Speedy is developed by [Alexandre Martins](https://github.com/alemart), a computer scientist from Brazil.
-It is released under the [Apache-2.0 license](LICENSE) and uses the excellent [GPU.js](https://github.com/gpujs/gpu.js) library.
+It is released under the [Apache-2.0 license](LICENSE).

 ![Feature detection](assets/demo-features.jpg)